-- MUNICIPAL DEVELOPMENT
+- MUNICIPAL DEVELOPMENT AND DECENTRALISATION

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Libya since 2005.
-GIZ has been carrying out projects on behalf of the German Government since 2011, with a break in 2014 due to the civil war.
-In view of the fragile security situation in the country, the ‘Libya hub’ is managing these projects from Tunisia for the time being.
+GIZ has been carrying out projects on behalf of the German Government since 2011, apart from in 2014 due to the civil war.
+In view of the fragile security situation in the country, GIZ’s Libya Programme is managing these projects from Tunisia for the time being.
 GIZ runs an office in Tripoli for the work on the ground.
-Currently 25 national employees are working in the country (as of 31.12.2018).
+Currently 30 national staff and 19 international staff are working in Libya (as at 31 December 2018).

 - Municipal development and decentralisation

-- Promotion of economic development and employment
+- Economic development and employment